strata-mvc/strata/docs/routes.md

 ?>
 ~~~

 Url rewrites that are being added when creating custom post types are never taken into account when routing towards a controller file.
-In other words if the MVC has generated a post type that adds its own rewrite rule (ex: School created the url_rewrite "/local-schools/"), the frameworks does not automatically map this new route to an implicit controller object.
+In other words if the MVC has generated a post type that adds its own rewrite rule (ex: Song created the url_rewrite "/local-songs/"), the frameworks does not automatically map this new route to an implicit controller object.
 One would have to add such a rule manually.